JulianaMancera/TestModel/README.md

 # TestModel – Driver Monitoring System
 &emsp; &emsp; This repository contains the implementation of DMS‑HybridNet, a hybrid deep learning architecture designed for real‑time driver monitoring under challenging conditions such as low‑light environments and occlusion.
-The system leverages CNNs, BiLSTMs, and Attention mechanisms to efficiently detect driver states, with deployment support via TensorFlow Lite for mobile devices.
+The system leverages CNNs, BiLSTMs, and Attention mechanisms to efficiently detect driver states, with deployment support through a TensorFlow Lite for mobile devices.

 ## ⚠️Note on Model Usage
 This repository currently includes an *experimental implementation of DMS‑HybridNet (CNN + BiLSTM + Attention).*